“Hit me.”

 “Ugh!
 He’s slobbering all over me!”
 Aerilyn pushed at the mini-rancor.
 He was quite thrilled to see her, it seemed.
 Or maybe he realized that she didn’t like him, and had fun torturing her.
 Either way, Zera was having a giggling fit.

-"It's not all that funny," Aerilyn gathered herself and brushed back her hair with an offended look.
+“It’s not all that funny.”
+Aerilyn gathered herself and brushed back her hair with an offended look.

 “Sorry.”
 Zera was still grinning, however.
 She gave Oby-wan a good pet before she gathered their collective gear and dragged it over to the storage locker.
 She almost dropped something small and shiny in with it all as well (her idea of putting away things being ‘cram them all in so that they fit’), but she caught it before it was lost in the black hole of a closet.